Showing posts with label coleslaw. Show all posts

 For a Deli-style Corned Beef Sandwich just add mustard to rye bread.
 Layer on your favorite cheese, corned beef, and coleslaw.
 From 2.67 pounds of corned beef brisket, I made 3 sandwiches.
 I served it to my ex-NYC neighbor, Deb, and she raved about how delicious it was.
 I hope you will like it too!

-Directions for Cooking Easy Pastrami Recipe
+Directions for Cooking Easy Homemade Pastrami

 Remove corned beef from the package and follow the cooking directions.